terra-campaigns/unsettled/directory/Sigisfarne/index.md

 {% comment %}
 - Part of the Kingdom of xxx
-- Inspired on medieval England cultures: Saxons, Norman, Celtic and Norse
+- Inspired by medieval England cultures: Saxons, Norman, Celtic and Norse
 - Ancient farmland: a stretch of land was re-engineered for optimal farming
 {% endcomment %}

+- Clings to the edge of the old forest.
-- 100 or so buildings, 250 inhabitants, its founding forgotten by living memory.
+- Founding forgotten by living memory, ancient farmland.
+- A hundred crooked buildings lean against each other, their timbers groaning with age.
+The paths between them sink deep.
-- Built on, around and in the ruins of a past civilisation, with ancient architectural modes that are different than what we use in the village now.
+- Built on, around and in the ruins of a past civilisation, with ancient architectural modes different from what we use in the village now.
 These structures were put together by talented artifices.
-- There is a crown of the kingdom, to who we pay taxes.
+- There is a crown of the kingdom to whom we pay taxes based on farm exports to the south, through the river.

 <iframe style="border-radius:12px" src="https://petracoding.github.io/pinterest/board.html?link=estevaoseco/unsettled/sigisfarne/&hideHeader=1&hideFooter=1&transparent=1" width="100%" height="352" style="color-scheme: site" frameBorder="0" allowfullscreen=""></iframe>
+#### Truths

+- Multiple crop failures in the recent past

 ## Ruined Church